Flux and Pleo partner to bring itemised digital receipts to Pleo’s ‘smart’ expense cards – TechCrunch

 Off the back of this, the young fintech saw an opportunity to power loyalty schemes and card-linked offers, and provide merchants with deeper analytics.
 However, that was always intended to be just the start.

-Once Flux had made fully itemised digital receipts a reality — which requires bank and merchant partnerships — it foresaw that there were a multitude of other use cases where automated digital receipts could be useful, including expense reports.
+Once Flux had made fully itemised digital receipts a reality — which requires bank and merchant partnerships — it foresaw that there are a multitude of other use cases where automated digital receipts could be useful, including expense reports.

 Today, that particular use case comes into focus with the announcement that Flux has partnered with Danish fintech Pleo, the “business spending platform” that lets companies easily issue employees with cards and help them manage expenditure.